 Domestic building disputes can be frustrating and often very time consuming.
 It is important at the beginning of a building dispute that you have proper advice from an experienced building dispute lawyer.
 Getting legal advice early on a building dispute can help you save time and money.

 Building disputes can be handled in a variety of ways, depending on the individual situation.
 This can include, using both the court system and negotiating privately through your lawyer to reach a resolution.
 An experienced building disputes lawyer will be able to provide clear direction and guidance about the building dispute resolution process.

 It is important to note from the outset, that residential building disputes are unique and have their own legal processes to reach resolution.

 Mostly, residential building disputes arise over the costly rectification of building defects or when the builder issues variations for building works that weren’t agreed to.

-Understanding what type of dispute, you have with your builder or contractor and your desired outcome can determine what avenue you take.
-From the outset is important to ensure that you are informed about the various options available to you.
+Understanding what type of dispute you have with your builder or contractor, and your desired outcome can determine what avenue to take.
+From the outset, is important to ensure that you are informed about the various options available to you.
 Often times there can be multiple ways of approaching the issue.
 Selecting the right path will heavily depend on your circumstances, the urgency of the matter and financial considerations.
 Experienced building lawyers can advise you on best course of action that addresses your highest priorities first.

 We outline how a building lawyer can help you resolve a residential building disputes and the legal processes involved.